jrmas/genann/tutorial.md

 ...
 ```

-The column mse is the mean squared error obtained with the GA's validation set, the column np is
+The column **mse** is the mean squared error obtained with the GA's validation set, the column **np** is
-the size of the NN measured in the number of parameters (synaptic weights and biases), the column
+the size of the MLP measured in the number of parameters (synaptic weights and biases), the column
-ne is the number of epochs required for the NN training, the columns fnp and fne are both values
+**ne** is the number of epochs required for the MLP training, the columns **fnp** and **fne** are both values
 multiplied by configurable factors.
-The column fitness is the sum mse+fnp+fne.
+The column **fitness** is the sum **mse+fnp+fne**.

 You can choose one of the best organism based on some preferences.

 Although in this example all organisms are similar, depending on the data, fitness can be a
 multimodal function, and then we will have different optimals.
 Consequently, different executions
-of the AG or even one, can return configurations with very different NNs and fitness roughly equal.
+of the GA or even one, can return configurations with very different MLPs and fitness roughly equal.
-In these cases it is wrong to make an average of the best hiperparàmetres.
+In these cases it is wrong to make an average of the best hyper-parameters.
 See section 4.4
 of the memoir for more information on this subject.

-The column titled ann config gives the NN configuration, and it can be copied as such in the ann()
+The column titled **ann config** gives the MLP configuration, and it can be copied as such in the ann()
 function call, that trains the NN and returns the model.
 Alternatively you can use the result of
-the GA evolution saved in the evol object to retrieve the hyper-parameters of the best organism, as
+the GA evolution saved in the **evol** object to retrieve the hyper-parameters of the best organism, as
 is done following:

 ```